thekamsochukwu/csc309/assignment6.md

    |---|---|---|---|---|---|
    | 1 | Igwe | Chimdindu | F | 2000-06-15 | igwec@gmail.com |
 6. Submit a link to your updated CSC 309 GitHub Repo [here](https://bit.ly/csc-309-assignment).

+---

+**Note**

+-   To fork a repo you must be logged in, then access the repo at the top right section of the page you will the fork repository option
+-   You can implement numbers 3 - 5 online or on your local machine by setting git (at least) and WAMP/XAMP (for testing).
+I strongly advise you implement on your local machine if you have one.

+---